ManimCommunity/manim/docs/source/contributing/documentation.rst

 .. note::

-   Sometimes, when you reload an example in your browser, it has still the old website somewhere in its cache.
+   **Only for locally built documentation:** Sometimes, when you reload an example in your browser, it has still the old website somewhere in its cache.
 If this is the case, delete the website cache, or open a new `incognito tab`` in your browser, then the latest docs should be shown.
 If this still doesn't work, you may need to delete the contents of ``docs/source/references``.

 Formatting and Running Tests
 ----------------------------